AbdullahButt2611/AbdullahButt2611/README.md

 <h4 align="justify">
   As a web and software developer, I try to have keen analytical skills to create a variety of successful websites.
 I am someone who is responsible for their design     and construcution.
 And someone, who ensure that applications meet user expectations by ensuring they look good, run smoothly and offer easy access points.
+  I have also created an extension for the chrome browser.
 </h4>

 <p align="left">